stsynergy/CodeAssessor/system-description.md

 3.  **Task (Subject)**: The definition of a specific challenge.
 It contains:
     *   **Context**: The architectural requirements and constraints.
     *   **Snippets**: Implementation code for each candidate in the batch lineup, linked via `candidateId`.
-    *   **Model Config**: The specific LLM Provider and Model assigned to this Task.
 4.  **Trial**: A single execution instance of a Task.
-Trials are added manually to reach desired statistical significance (e.g., running the same task 5 times to see model variance).
+Each trial is assigned a specific **LLM Provider and Model**, allowing for multi-judge assessments of the same task.
-5.  **Assessment (Output)**: The raw AI response consisting of a Markdown Report and extracted raw scores (e.g., "7/15").
-Scores are stored keyed by `candidateId`.
+5.  **Assessment (Output)**: The raw AI response consisting of a Markdown Report and an extracted ranking (e.g., "1, 2, 3").
+Rankings are stored exactly as returned by the model.

 ## 🔄 The Benchmarking Workflow (The Loop)